On this page:

 - Call your GP or Healthline on 0800 611 116 as soon as possible for advice.
-Information for people who have come in contact with measles is also available on the Auckland Public Health Unit website and on the Waikato District Health Board website may also have information about measles.
+Your District Health Board website may also have information about measles.

 - If you are immunised you do not need to be isolated and can carry on with your normal activities.

 - If you are not sure whether you or your child are fully immunised:

 - Check your child’s Well Child/Tamariki Ora My Health Book.